-Bear Lake is a highly sought after venue location in the Rocky Mountain National Park because it is gorgeous and easily accessible.
+Bear Lake elopements have made this a highly sought after venue located in the Rocky Mountain National Park because it is gorgeous and easily accessible.
 So no hiking boots are needed under your wedding dress unless that’s the look you’re going for!
 This location allows your guests that may be mobility challenged to make the scenic trek.

 The Rocky Mountain National Park is well maintained all year-round, so you can count on it being stunning and with unadorned views.
 If you want some variety in your wedding photographs, you are more than welcome to take pictures at other locations.
 Everywhere you go within the park will be picturesque and have breathtaking landscapes.

 Another great bonus is that having your ceremony at Bear Lake is incredibly affordable compared to more traditional options.
 According to ValuePenguin, the average cost of a wedding in Colorado in 2018 was higher than the national average at $31,435, or around $225 a guest.
 The entire price of Bear Lake is less than that of a single guest at standard venue.
 What a great deal for such a unique location!

 Where is Bear Lake in Colorado?